1961 Australian Right Hand Drive Beetle Sedan

 Very cool car with man many unique qualities.

-Good runner and driver, well equipped with the coolest accessories, neat
+Good runner and driver, well equipped with the coolest accessories, neat history

 and something that you wont see very often here in the US.